-Existence and Location of Copies: The papers and audio recordings in the Francis A. Schaeffer papers have been digitized and digital copies are available for use onsite at SEBTS, The Francis A. Schaeffer Foundation Headquarters in Gryon, Switzerland, and the Hill House in Austin, Texas.
+Existence and Location of Copies: The papers and audio recordings in the Francis A. Schaeffer papers have been digitized and digital copies are available for use onsite at SEBTS or The Francis A. Schaeffer Foundation Headquarters in Gryon, Switzerland.
 Please contact your preferred research site to request permission to access the digital collection and plan your research visit.

 Repository: Archives and Special Collections, Library at Southeastern, Southeastern Baptist Theological Seminary, Wake Forest, NC